This page explains how to reduce the volume of findings that you receive in Security Command Center by muting findings.

 Muting a finding hides it from the default view of your findings in the Google Cloud console.
 You can manually or programmatically mute findings and create filters to automatically silence existing and future findings based on criteria you specify.

-Finding providers in Security Command Center supply broad security assessments of your Google Cloud deployment, but you might find that certain findings are not appropriate or relevant for your organization or projects.
+The Security Command Center detection services provide broad security assessments of your Google Cloud deployment, but you might find that certain findings are not appropriate or relevant for your organization or projects.
 A high volume of findings also can make it difficult for your security analysts to effectively identify and remediate the most critical risks.
-Mute findings saves you time from reviewing or responding to security findings for assets that are isolated or fall within acceptable business parameters.
+Muting findings saves you time from reviewing or responding to security findings for assets that are isolated or fall within acceptable business parameters.

-However, muting findings has several advantages over allowlists and disabling detectors:
+Muting findings has several advantages over disabling detectors:

-- You can create custom filters to fine-tune mute functionality.
+- You can create custom filters to fine-tune which findings are muted.

 - Muting findings doesn't stop underlying assets from being scanned.
 Findings are still generated but remain hidden until you decide to view them.